A Timeline of Vermeer's Life - 1641-1652

 Hugo Grotius

-Aug 28, Hugo Grotius (b.
-1583), Dutch jurist and politician, died.
-One of the pioneering natural rights theorists of the late 16th and early 17th centuries, Grotius defined natural law as a perceptive judgment in which things are good or bad by their own nature.
-This was a break from Calvinist ideals, in that God was no longer the only source of ethical qualities.
-These things that are by themselves good are associated with the nature of man.
+Aug.
+28, Hugo Grotius, Dutch jurist and politician, dies.
+One of the pioneering natural rights theorists of the late sixteenth and early seventeenth centuries, Grotius defines natural law as a perceptive judgment in which things are good or bad by their own nature.
+This is a break from Calvinist ideals, in that God is no longer the only source of ethical qualities.
+Those things that are by themselves good are associated with the nature of man.

 VERMEER'S LIFE & ART